executablebooks/meta/docs/tools.md

 * **[A superset of CommonMark markdown](https://commonmark.org/)**.
 Any CommonMark markdown (such as Jupyter Notebook markdown) is natively supported by the MyST parser.

-## MyST-NB
+### MyST-NB

 ([link to documentation](https://myst-nb.readthedocs.io/))

-`MyST-NB` is an open source tool for working with Jupyter Notebooks in the Sphinx ecosystem.
+> A Sphinx extension for executing and reading Jupyter Notebooks with MyST Markdown.

 It provides the following primary features:

 * **[Parse ipynb files in Sphinx](https://myst-nb.readthedocs.io/en/latest/#installation)**.
 Directly convert Jupyter Notebooks into Sphinx documents.